ramijames/ramijames/README.md

 ### Hi there 👋

-My name is Rami James and I'm a designer, product specialist, and developer.
+My name is Rami James and I'm a developer, advocate, product specialist, and devrel engineer.

 ## Say hello!